 Please note these ‘best trekking holidays’ are the most iconic treks, those that many people have heard of – for example if you tell granny you are climbing Mt Kilimanjaro you’ll get a better reaction than if climbing the less known Mt Meru.

 We appreciate that for many people their favorite treks are those less visited, where they have the trail to themselves.
 We also appreciate that even only looking at these popular and iconic treks there are many others that could be added to the list.
-So please leave a comment letting us know your favourite.
+So please leave a comment letting us know your favourites.